 Therefore, the Australian Shepherd Pit Bull Mix is a cross between the American pitbull terrier and the Australian Shepherd.

 The Australian Shepherd Pit Bull mix is a great dog for those who are looking for a herding dog.
-These dogs have a natural herding instinct, as the Australian Shepherds were originally bred as faithful herding dogs.
+These dogs have a natural herding instinct, as the Australian Shepherds were bred as faithful herding dogs.

 Australian Shepherds Roundup